GuvenAydin/WordpressPlugin/README.md

 Navigation buttons let visitors move to the previous or next day, week or month depending on the current view.

 Lunch breaks and days off appear with a pink crosshatch background so visitors clearly see when you are closed.
 Each day off displays its custom name on the calendar.
 Lunch breaks show on every working day but disappear whenever that day is fully marked off.
-Version 1.9.3 fixes the case where lunch breaks could still appear on newly added day-off dates.
+Version 1.9.4 ensures that custom days off also use the crosshatch background.
 A **Today** button lets you jump back to the current date at any time.
 The week view starts on Monday so Saturday and Sunday appear on the right-hand side.

 Past dates cannot be selected for reservations.